 Ryan grew up in Newton, Kan., and graduated from Emporia State University with a degree in political science.
 She was editor of her college paper, The Bulletin, for two years and led it to win statewide awards.
 She interned at the Student Press Law Center in Washington, D.C.

-She’s received fellowships from Investigative Reporters & Editors, the Association for Health Care Journalists, and the National Press Foundation.
+She’s received fellowships from Investigative Reporters & Editors, the Association for Health Care Journalists, the Council on Foreign Relations and the National Press Foundation.
 She is a member of Investigative Reporters & Editors, a board member on the Kansas Sunshine Coalition for Open Government, and frequently lectures at universities across Kansas and Missouri.